-Evidence may include procedures for recording and maintaining the details outlined in the criterion.
+• procedures for recording and maintaining the details outlined in the criterion.

 The school maintains an up-to-date register of attendance which records the attendance for each student enrolled.

 Attendance at school is governed by the Education Act 1972 (and its successors) and a school is obliged to have in place a register of attendance.